Jump to content

 Given this journey, it’s unsurprising that there are hundreds of kimchi recipes that have evolved as new spices came to prominence, ingredients grew in popularity, different countries adapted the recipe and households passed their own recipes down the generations.
 Sweeteners and sugar are added by some, vegetables like bamboo shoots, cucumbers, carrots and water chestnuts often feature and the dish is easily adapted to different dietary requirements.

-What is kimchi made of?
+What is kimchi and what is it made of?

+Kimchi a fermented vegetable dish traditionally made with napa cabbage, Korean radish, garlic, ginger, and chilli peppers.
 If you’ve seen kimchi in a jar, it might be hard to pinpoint the individual ingredients as it’s packed tight with vegetables immersed in a vibrant red briny paste.
 But the soul of the dish is the humble cabbage.

-In fact, it is a fermented vegetable dish traditionally made with napa cabbage, Korean radish, garlic, ginger, and chilli peppers.
 The vegetables are salted and brined, then fermented with a lactic acid bacteria culture.
-The fermentation process gives kimchi its unique flavour.
+The fermentation process gives kimchi its unique flavour, with the fermentation process adding the unmistakable sourness.
 Kimchi is also a good source of vitamins, minerals, and fibre.

 What does kimchi taste like?

 Kimchi’s taste is a complex combination of sour, spicy, savoury, and umami.
-The specific taste can vary depending on the type of kimchi, the ingredients used, and the fermentation process but generally, it is said to be quite spicy and salty.
+The specific taste can vary depending on the type of kimchi, the ingredients used, and the fermentation process but generally, it is normally quite spicy and salty.
 Some kimchi is milder than others and if you make it at home using your favourite kimchi recipe, you can choose how spicy you’d like it to be.

-Is homemade better than shop-bought?
+Is homemade kimchi better than shop-bought?

 Given the popularity of kimchi today, there are many excellent options available from supermarkets and speciality stores, but if you want to benefit from the probiotics, you need to purchase it ready-made from the chilled section.